-The Proposed CBC is located within the local authority areas of Dublin City Council (DCC) and South Dublin County Council (SDCC).
+The Proposed CBC is located entirely within the Local Authority area of Dublin City Council (DCC).
 The Dublin City Development Plan 2016-2022 includes Objective MT04 which states that it is an objective of DCC:

-'To support improvements to the city's bus network and related services to encourage greater usage of public transport in accordance with the objectives of the NTA's strategy and the government's 'Smarter Travel' document' (DCC 2016a, p.125).
+'To support improvements to the city's bus network and related services to encourage greater usage of public transport in accordance with the objectives of the NTA's strategy and the government's 'Smarter Travel' document' (DCC 2016, p.125).